MauricioEmmanuel/WorkSpace1/README.md

 # WorkSpace1 Morse Code

-Mauricio Emmanuel Resendiz Hurtado mauri_rezen10@hotmail.com
+//Mauricio Emmanuel Resendiz Hurtado

-Instructions
+//mauri_rezen10@hotmail.com

+//Instructions

-1.- Firts one, you must be installed Netbeans IDE 8.2 for run this proyect 2.- Unzip the proyect and import in your work space 3.- Only run the proyect, in the command line apear a menu whit the options, only choose one
+//1.- Firts one, you must be installed Netbeans IDE 8.2 for run this proyect
+//2.- Unzip the proyect and import in your work space
+//3.- Only run the proyect, in the command line apear a menu whit the options, only choose one